Akash-Gupta-2000/Real-Time-hand-Gesture-Recognition-using-OpenCV/README.md

-# Real Time Hand Gesture Recognition by implementing Convex Hull using OpenCV
+# Real Time Hand Gesture Recognition using OpenCV

 **Hope you guys will like this app !
 Show some ❤️ and star the repo to support the project !**
 <br>